 Snow Sheep population in Russia is estimated to be around 57,700 heads and that is not including protected species such as Putorana Sheep.
-A large portion of Sheep population is located in Yakutia, which is about 40,000 animals.
-Success is close to 100%.
+A large portion of Sheep population is located in Yakutia.
+Success rate is close to 100%.

 How to get there:

 You fly to Moscow where you are met by our crew, and then you will fly to Yakutsk.
 We will do everything possible to expedite the customs procedure.
 From Yakutsk you will be transferred to the camp by helicopter or by ground transportation depending on the location of the area.